 Want to Ride Your Bicycle, Want to Ride Your Bike?

 The Pleasant Street neighborhood in general is conducive to the bicyclist.
-There are sidewalks, one-way streets with speed bumps, and great proximity to everything in Gainesville.
-Grocery stores (Citizen's Co-Op, Publix, Mother Earth Health Foods) are all near by.
-Every Wednesday at 4:00 p.m. the downtown Farmers' Market is the place to go for local, seasonal produce.
-Eateries, nightlife, Gainesville/Alachua County services, the Downtown Plaza, and public library are a stone's throw away.
+There are sidewalks, one-way streets with speed bumps, and you are close to everything in Gainesville.
+Grocery stores (Citizen's Co-Op, Publix, Mother Earth Health Foods) are all nearby.
+Every Wednesday at 4:00 p.m., the downtown Farmers' Market is the place to go for local, seasonal produce.
+Eateries, nightlife, Gainesville/Alachua County services, the Downtown Plaza, and the public library are a stone's throw away.
 There are three bike shops that surround the neighborhood.
 The Rails-to-Trails Bike Path can be picked up just south of downtown and ridden through Payne's Prairie all the way to Hawthorne (approximately 20 miles through scenic rustic, wooded and wetland areas) without the worry of getting struck down by a motorist.
 The Five houses, 533, and 535 share a fancy tin-roofed bike rack for your bicycle storage needs.

 One of the reasons living in downtown Gainesville is so awesome is that you don't really need a car.

 A frequent question is, "What is your pet policy?"
 First, you should know that there is usually a $200.00 non-refundable pet fee for dogs.
 Second, all animals must be fixed and have their requisite shots.
 Third, we do not allow any dogs that are destructively spastic, chronic howlers, or biters.
 Indoor cats are a case by case basis.
 We have been having a problem with people feeding the cats outside.
 This becomes a buffet for possums and racoons.
 I caught over 30 in one year, in one place, I'm not kidding.